by Kylie Purcell

 Silver supply and demand

-Its industrial uses are mainly due to the metal being an efficient conductor of electricity, very sensitive to light and easy to mould into various shapes.
-Silver is widely used in electronics, including solar panels, LED lighting, flexible displays, touch screens, mobile technology and RFID tags.
+However, silver also has numerous practical uses.
+As a highly effective conductor of electricity, it’s a vital ingredient in electronics, including solar panels, LED lighting, flexible displays, touch screens, mobile technology and RFID tags.
 It's often used in the form of silver membrane switches, which allow buttons to work in human-machine interfaces in devices such as remotes and keyboards.

-The levels of silver mining production could be affected by events in a few countries.
+Impacts to mining production is another factor at play in the price of silver.
 Mexico is the world's largest silver producer.
-Together with Peru and Chile, these three nations accounted for 42% of total production in 2021.
-Nearly 82% of silver supply comes from mines and the rest is mostly sourced from recycling.
+Together with Peru and China, these three nations accounted for 50% of total production in 2023.
+Around 80% of silver supply comes from mines and the rest is mostly sourced from recycling.
 Declines in mine output, especially from these countries, could potentially lead to silver shortages.

 Benefits of investing in silver stocks